FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/rpc_upgrade-template/readme.md

 templates.backup-templates-limit=7
 ```

-- **enabledTemplatesUpgrading** - Enables the auto-upgrading process at UniConfig startup.
+- **enabledTemplatesUpgrading** - Enable the auto-upgrading process at UniConfig startup.
   If disabled, the other setting is ignored.
 - **backupTemplatesLimit** - Maximum number of stored backup templates.
   If exceeded, older templates are removed during the rotation procedure.